openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

 option.
 These settings may also be modified after `openstack overcloud ceph deploy`.

-The deprecated Heat paramters `CephPoolDefaultSize` and `CephPoolDefaultPgNum` no longer have any effect as these configurations are not made during overcloud deployment.
+The deprecated Heat parameters `CephPoolDefaultSize` and `CephPoolDefaultPgNum` no longer have any effect as these configurations are not made during overcloud deployment.
 However, during overcloud deployment pools are created and